DerwenAI/pytextrank/docs/ack.md

 with additional work in Design and Linguistics.
 His business experience includes:
 Director, VP, and CTO positions leading data teams and machine learning projects;
-former CTO/Board member at two publicly-traded tech firms on NASDAQ OTC:BB;
+former CTO/Board member at two publicly-traded tech firms on NASDAQ OTC:BB.
-and an equity partner at [Amplify Partners](https://derwen.ai/s/hcxhybks9nbh).
 Cited in 2015 as one of the
 [Top 30 People in Big Data and Analytics](http://www.kdnuggets.com/2015/02/top-30-people-big-data-analytics.html) by Innovation Enterprise.